onePlusHalf/react-hooks-login/index.md

 ## Welcome to React Hooks Login

-You can see how React Hooks are used in a Login Pge
+You can see how React Hooks are used in a Login Page.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.